Getting Killed

-Getting Killed is the fourth (Note: While this album is advertised by Geese as their third, and is their third under a record label, it is technically their fourth studio album counting their since-removed 2018 debut album A Beautiful Memory.) studio album by American rock band Geese, released on September 26, 2025 on Partisan Records and Play It Again Sam.
-Produced by the band itself and Kenny Beats, the album was preceded by the singles, "Taxes", "Trinidad" and "100 Horses".
-It is the band's first studio album without founding guitarist Foster Hudson, who departed from the band in 2023 to pursue academia.

-Recorded in January 2025, one month after the release of frontman Cameron Winter's debut solo album, Heavy Metal (2024), the album was released to widespread critical acclaim.
+Getting Killed is the fourth (Note: While this album is advertised by Geese as their third, and is their third under a record label, it is their fourth studio album counting their since-delisted 2018 debut album, A Beautiful Memory.) studio album by the American rock band Geese, released on September 26, 2025, on Partisan Records and Play It Again Sam.
+The album marked the band's first release as a quartet following the departure of guitarist Foster Hudson in late 2023 to pursue academia.
+It was recorded in January 2025, one month after the release of frontman Cameron Winter's debut solo album, Heavy Metal (2024), at producer Kenneth Blume's Putnam Hill studio in Los Angeles.

+Musically, it is categorised as an art rock, indie rock, and experimental rock album.
+The album was shaped by extended jam sessions and an emphasis on rhythmic repetition, abrasive textures, and unconventional song structures.
+Winter's vocal performance is a prominent feature, ranging from restrained crooning to strained, expressive outbursts, while the lyrics employ surreal imagery and recurring themes of violence, power, and transformation.

+The album was preceded by the singles "Taxes", "Trinidad", and "100 Horses", and further supported by the singles "Cobra" and "Au Pays du Cocaine", and a headlining tour beginning in October 2025.
+It received critical acclaim, and was named among the best albums of 2025 by several publications, with The New Yorker and Stereogum placing it at number one.
+Commercially, it charted at number 96 on the Billboard 200, and topped the UK Independent Albums Chart.